grafana/grafana/docs/sources/alerting/fundamentals/alert-rules/_index.md

 ## Recording rules

-A recording rule allows you to pre-compute frequently needed or computationally expensive expressions and save the results as a new set of time series.
+A recording rule pre-compute frequently used or computationally expensive queries, and saves the results as a new time series metric.

-Recording rules are useful if you want to run alerts on slow or heavy computationally queries.
-Querying precomputed results is faster and can reduce system load.
+The new metric can then be used in alert rules and dashboards to optimize their queries.

-Both alert types support recording rules.
+Similar to alert rules, recording rules are evaluated periodically.
 For more details, refer to [Create recording rules](ref:create-recording-rules).

 ## Comparison between alert rule types